Gramatica's kick lifts South Florida to an 18-16 upset at No. 13 Florida and heats Napier's seat

-Gramatica missed a 58-yarder with 2:52 remaining but got a chance to redeem himself after Florida defensive lineman Brandon Bett spit at a South Florida player on the Bulls' next possession.
-Bett was ejected with a little more than two minutes to play, and the Bulls (2-0) got 15 yards and an automatic first down to spark an 87-yard drive.
+Throw in Napier's offense finishing with 355 yards and settling for three field goals early, and it's no surprise Florida's faithful were calling for his job afterward.

-It was the latest setback for embattled Florida coach Billy Napier, whose team is 1-1 for the fourth consecutive year.
+“We created it.
+We deserve it,” Napier said.
+“If you play football like that, you’re going to be criticized.
+It comes with the territory, right?
+Only thing you can do is go get it fixed, and that’s what we’ll start working on (Sunday).”

-The Gators looked as though they would rally after freshman Vernell Brown III returned a punt 40 yards to set up DJ Lagway’s lone touchdown pass.
-But the Gators flopped down the stretch, an all-too-familiar feeling during Napier's tenure.
+Gramatica missed a 58-yarder with 2:52 remaining but got a chance to redeem himself after Florida failed to pick up a first down and took roughly 20 seconds off the clock.
+The Bulls responded with an 87-yard drive that was aided by the two penalties.

 Poll implications

-The Bulls will break into the AP Top 25 College Football Poll after upsetting then-No. 25 Boise State last week.
+The Bulls will break into the AP Top 25.
+They upset then-No. 25 Boise State last week.
 The Gators surely will drop.

 The takeaway